 US credit rating company Equifax suffer UK and US breach

-Names, email addresses, dates of birth and social security numbers have been exposed in a data breach involving over 143 million Americans and up to 400,000 UK citizens.
+Names, email addresses, dates of birth and social security numbers have been exposed in abreach involving over 143 million Americans and up to 400,000 UK citizens.

 Help or hindrance?

-Upon news of the data breach, Equifax was quick to set up a special website, hosted separately to their main site.
-The purpose was to keep those affected up to date on the actions being taken to prevent further data security issues.
+Upon news of the special website, hosted separately to their main site.
+The purpose was to keep those affected up to date on the actions being taken to prevent further security issues.breach, Equifax was quick to set up a

 Great idea, I think we all agree.
 Unfortunately, the company then mistakenly published the web address of a spoof version of that site, built by Nick Sweeting, a security researcher, via their own Twitter feed.